 R.I.S.E.
-Academy for grades 3-6 is coming to an education cooperative or school district near you!
-Look for it summer 2018.
+Academy for grades 3-6 is coming to an education cooperative or school district near you in summer 2018!

 Each participant will need to bring a composition notebook that, by the end, will be filled with examples and hands-on activities ready to implement in their classroom.